MaeveOfFae/romance-realism/README.md

 The stage accepts a small, null-safe config object.
 Missing values fall back to defaults.

 - `enabled` (boolean) — default `true`.
 Toggle the pack on/off.
 - `strictness` (integer, 1–3) — default `2`.
-Controls annotation frequency/throttling and some detector windows (use `3` for user-visible system notes; `1–2` are intentionally quiet).
+Controls note frequency/throttling and some detector windows (use `3` to show more UI notes; `1–2` are intentionally quiet).
 - `memory_depth` (integer, 5–30) — default `15`.
 Caps the size of the memory scars log.

 Use `normalizeConfig` from `src/config_schema.ts` when reading config to ensure values are clamped and safe.

 ## Developer notes & change summary

-The Stage is background-only and must not render visible UI — `render()` returns an empty fragment.
-Any UI in this repo is for local development only (via `src/TestRunner.tsx`).
+The Stage does not inject system messages into the chat log.
+Any guidance is shown only inside the stage UI.

 Key lifecycle wiring:

 - `load()` initializes the stage and returns `success: true`.
-- `beforePrompt()` attaches a concise scene summary as a system message when scene context exists.
+- `beforePrompt()` may record a concise scene summary as a stage UI note when scene context exists.
-- `afterResponse()` performs all analyses and augments message-level state (`messageState`) and may add a `systemMessage` shown to authors.
+- `afterResponse()` performs all analyses and augments message-level state (`messageState`) and may add a stage UI note.
 - `setState()` restores persisted message-level state on branch navigation.

 Recent changes (high level):